-A baseflow survey of Lower Las Garzas Creek was conducted on August 19, 2016 (Figure 2).
+A baseflow survey of Lower Las Garzas Creek was conducted on September 3, 2017 (Figure 2).
 The survey began at the confluence of the Las Garzas Creek and Carmel River and extended upstream to Moore's Lake at Robinson Canyon Road.
-In August 2016, Garzas had conditions that were slightly wetter as compared to the conditions in October 1990 (Figure 3).
-In 2016, the Lower and Upper SLP reaches consisted of predominately wet channel.
-The Pinyon Peak Reach also consisted mainly of predominantly wet channel.
-The Terraced Alluvial Reach had the highest variation with intermittent surface flow, dry channel, pools, and a small segment of predominantly dry channel.
-The upstream portion of the Alluvial Fan Reach had intermittent surface flow and the downstream portion was dry.
+In September 2017, Garzas had conditions that were significantly wetter as compared to the conditions in October 1990 (Figure 3).
+In 2017, the Lower and Upper SLP reaches, Pinyon Peak Reach and Terraced Alluvial Reach consisted of predominately wet channel.
+The upstream portion of the Alluvial Fan Reach was predominately wetted and the downstream portion to the confluence with the Carmel River was dry.
 This portion of the creek was slightly wetter than 1990, given the intermittent surface flow in the Alluvial Fan Reach where there was none in 1990.
-The Lower SLP reach was dry in 1990 but predominantly wet in 2016.
+The Lower SLP reach was dry in 1990 but predominantly wet in 2017.
 In 1990, the majority of the "Protected Baseflow Reach" was dry or predominately wet.
-In 2016 the majority of the "Protected Baseflow Reach" is predominantly wet in the upper portion with intermittent flow, occasional isolated pools, and short segments of dry channel.
+In 2017, the entirety of the "Protected Baseflow Reach" is predominantly wet.

 Specific conductivity was extremely variable in 1990.
-The specific conductance from 2016 appears lower than 1990 but generally follows the same spatial trend of decreasing conductivity as distance increases from the Carmel River (Figure 4).
+The specific conductance from 2017 is lower than 1990 but generally follows the same spatial trend of decreasing conductivity as distance increases from the Carmel River (Figure 4).